-I first read—correction—devoured Gone with the Wind when I was in high school.
+I first read-correction-devoured Gone with the Wind when I was in high school.
 Back then, I was a high-strung drama geek who got it into my head to model my personality after the book’s feisty heroine, one Miss Scarlett O’Hara.
 For me, this wasn’t too much of a stretch.
-I was already a notorious flirt and my freshman year I’d been ganged up on by older girls who thought I was taking too many liberties with their boyfriends.
+I was already a notorious flirt, Sex, porn, masturbation, fifi bag; there wasn’t a single topic I was afraid of broaching.
+Unfortunately, in my freshman year I’d been ganged up on by older girls who thought I was taking too many liberties with their boyfriends.
 After that, I have to admit, I became a little more conservative in my actions with the opposite sex.

 But I do credit my obsession for the complicated hot mess that is Scarlett with the fact that I remained incredibly self-possessed through those years.
 I knew what I wanted, when to stand up for myself, when to be selfish, when to fight for something, when to stare down my critics, and when to pick myself up from disappointment and press on.
 I got over being a boy-crazy fool and instead discovered who I was – not a vain creature driven by the need for male validation, but an aspiring writer who didn’t take shit from anybody.
 Sometimes as an adult, I wish I could channel my high school self.
 I was so much nastier, but in a good way.
 Years of growing older have made me insecure, doubtful, and tentative where before I had an unshakable confidence in my abilities-except for bicycling.
 I’ve always sucked at that.